grampelberg/kty/docs/deployment.md

       - groups
     verbs:
       - impersonate
-    # Restrict the groups/users that can be impersonated through kuberift.
+    # Restrict the groups/users that can be impersonated through kty.
     # resourceNames:
     #   - foo@bar.com
     #   - my_group